 - The fewer the fees, the better.
 Avoiding fees where possible can also make your loan cheaper.

 - Loan type.
-You have to choose between a fixed or variable rate type and consider whether you want an interest-only investment loan.
+You have to choose between a fixed rate or a floating rate and consider whether you want an interest-only investment loan.

 - Features.
 Mortgage features like an offset account can be very helpful if you know how to take advantage of them.
 It all depends on your investment strategy.